If your horse is showing signs of acute laminitis, they require emergency veterinary attention and prompt treatment.

 Horses with laminitis should move as little as possible until they are assessed by a veterinarian.
 Until the extent of the damage to the laminae is known, restrict unnecessary movement to avoid causing further injury.

 If your horse shows signs of laminitis while at pasture and is unable to move, it may be necessary to use a trailer to transport him from the field to the stable.
-If it is not possible to remove the horse from the pasture, an alternative would be to place him in a very small area where movement can be restricted and there is little to no grass.
+Do not leave the horse on pasture under any circumstances.

 A stall or small area with soft bedding is ideal for your horse to stand on.
 Beddings such as shavings, sawdust, or soaked wood pellets are helpful for supporting the hooves and maximizing weight distribution.